AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 View the informational quick video help: https://www.youtube.com/watch?v=Y5QZP4dFSm0

-Put your Clone Hero song folders inside "VRDUS\VRDUS_Data\Music\Songs" or anywhere you like.
+Put your custom song folders inside "VRDUS\VRDUS_Data\Music\Songs" or anywhere you like.

 Following standard format of charted songs and content we will use the song example "Rocketman" see below.